 MASI Investors Have Opportunity to Lead Masimo Corporation Securities Fraud Lawsuit

-BENSALEM, Pa., Sept.
-6, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Masimo Corporation ("Masimo" or the "Company") (NASDAQ: MASI).
+LOS ANGELES, Sept.
+8, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Masimo Corporation ("Masimo" or the "Company") (NASDAQ: MASI).

 Class Period: February 28, 2023 – July 17, 2023